On this page:

 Evt

-An annotation that recognizes synchronizable events, which include threads, semaphores, an objects returned by methods like TCPListener.accept_evt.
+An annotation that recognizes synchronizable events, which include threads, semaphores, objects returned by methods like TCPListener.accept_evt, and objects that implement the Synchronizable interface.

 The Evt annotation interface-like in the sense that every Evt supports the Evt.sync method.